jrpool/rallytree/README.md

 This operation adds test cases to a tree’s leaf user stories.
 Generally, each such user story acquires one test case, to which it gives its name, description, and owner.
 However, the counts and names of test cases can be customized.
 You can also specify a test folder, a test set, and/or a project that the test cases will all belong to.

+## Test-case grouping

+This operation makes all test cases in a tree belong to a test folder and/or a test set.

 ## Pass creation

 This operation creates passing results for all test cases of user stories in a tree, except for test cases that already have results or that have no owner.
 If a test case is in any test sets, the result is defined as belonging to the first of those test sets.
 You must specify a build (asRally requires) and may specify a note, to be applied to all of the new results.
 Whoever is the owner of the test case is defined as the tester of the result.